Fasamii/vinit/README.md

 vinit uses type-state programming to track which components are present.

 At every step:
-- Configuration is accumulated in BaseConfig<...>.
+- Configuration is accumulated in BaseConfig<...>
 - Each .with(...) consumes the previous BaseConfig and returns a new one

 The type system enforces:
 - ordering
 - dependencies
-- required queue families

 Which means that code like this
 ```rust